 Lauren Beukes is an award-winning, best-selling novelist who also writes comics, screenplays, TV shows and occasionally journalism.

-She is the author of The Shining Girls, Zoo City, Moxyland, Maverick: Extraordinary Women From South Africa’s Past and the graphic novel, Fairest: The Hidden Kingdom with Inaki Miranda.
+She is the author of Broken Monsters, The Shining Girls, Zoo City, Moxyland, Maverick: Extraordinary Women From South Africa’s Past and the graphic novel, Fairest: The Hidden Kingdom with Inaki Miranda.

 The Shining Girls, about a time-travelling serial killer and the survivor who turns the hunt around, has been racking up great reviews from The New York Times to The Guardian and made the Sunday Times best-seller list.
 The book was recently optioned by MRC and Leonardo diCaprio’s Appian Way.